 Paris is a wonderful city to explore for anyone visiting Europe for the first time.
 It’s a big, beautiful, and has so much to offer.
 However, if you’ve never been, you might be a little nervous and have a few questions.
 This first timer’s guide to Paris will help you with planning from when to go to what area to stay in to see the most sights by foot.

-- The 7th arr. is close to the Eiffel Tower.
+My favorite location to stay in Paris is the 7th arr. close to the Eiffel Tower.
 We could see it from the window of this Airbnb!
 Do you know how much hotels cost with a view of the Eiffel Tower?
 A LOT.

-- It was perfect for 2 people.
-3 people could work, but it would be tight and you would need to be really friendly with each other.
+Our Airbnb was perfect for 2 people.
+Three people could fit, but it would be tight and you would need to be really friendly with each other.
 The space was small, but it was normal for Paris.
 There was no AC, but there was a fan that worked well for us.
 We also kept the windows open at night.
 There was a small kitchen with a little refrigerator that we used to keep breakfast and picnic items.
 Two 2 grocery stores were right across from it which made buying picnic supplies really easy (a serious must-do).

-- Update: It looks like this Airbnb isn’t available right now, so here are a few similar options in the exact same area:
+Update: It looks like this Airbnb doesn’t have much availability, so here are a few similar options in the exact same area:

 Transportation: Walking & Metro